-Step Four:

-Model your design in Tinkercad.
+Step Four: Model your design in Tinkercad.

-Step Five (Optional):

-Export your model as an .stl file and email to your partner for them to print and test!
+Step Five (Optional): Export your model as an .stl file and email to your partner for them to print and test!

-TIPS:
+Tips:

 - Don't start out your interview by asking someone what accessory they'd like to have.
-Instead have a conversation about how the person likes to use their desk, what their day looks like, any challenges they have run into while on this call, etc. Problems to solve for may emerge over the course of this conversation - Stick with designing an object that does one thing to keep the project achievable within the timeframe (and able to fit on the flashforge bed) - Remember that your design idea may require you to gather additional data/dimensions; for example, if you're designing a cup holder, you may have to get the dimensions of your partner's favorite mug or thermos
+Instead have a conversation about how the person likes to use their desk, what their day looks like, any challenges they have run into while trying to keep things on their desk, etc. Problems to solve for may emerge over the course of this conversation - Stick with designing an object that does one thing to keep the project achievable within the timeframe (and able to fit on the Flashforge bed) - Remember that your design idea may require you to gather additional data/dimensions; for example, if you're designing a cup holder, you may have to get the dimensions of your partner's favorite mug or thermos.